 Ad retargeting involves following website visitors who have previously visited your website around the web and showing them ads for the products or services they’ve viewed or interacted with previously.
 Retargeting works across different channels, including social media, display, and email.

 Website owners place a 1×1 transparent pixel on their site, which sends a request to the ad-retargeting server when the page loads.
-The server then returns the requested information (typically containing some JavaScript) so that they can assign a cookie to the user and retarget them later on other websites.
+The server then returns the requested information (typically containing some JavaScript) to assign a cookie to the user and retarget them later on other websites.

 To learn more, read our post about ad retargeting.